-The fast updating of the piriform cortex-to-bulb feedback responses upon rule-reversal contrasts previous reports that anterior piriform cortex representations are stable, largely sensory, and only mildly modulated by learning, context, and rule reversal, but see.
+The fast-updating of the piriform cortex-to-bulb feedback responses upon rule-reversal contrasts previous reports that anterior piriform cortex representations are stable, largely sensory, and only mildly modulated by learning, context, and rule-reversal, but see refs.
+98,102.
 Differences in the behavioral tasks employed across studies, and potential specificity in the activity of distinct piriform output cell types defined by their long-range projections, may account for these differences.
-Indeed, different groups of piriform output neurons target functionally distinct brain regions (olfactory bulb vs. orbitofrontal cortex vs. cortical amygdala vs. lateral entorhinal cortex, etc.), and are enriched at distinct locations along the anterior-posterior axis120-122.
-To date, however, most studies monitored activity in the anterior piriform cortex agnostic of the projection targets of the recorded neurons90,101,110,123-126.
+In particular, our task differs from previous work in that it specifically requires that expert animals repeatedly switch fast back and forth between different rules of engagement within the same behavioral session.
+Furthermore, different groups of piriform output neurons target functionally distinct brain regions (olfactory bulb vs. orbitofrontal cortex vs. cortical amygdala vs. lateral entorhinal cortex, etc.), and are enriched at distinct locations along the anterior-posterior axis121-123.
+To date, however, most studies monitored activity in the anterior piriform cortex agnostic of the projection targets of the recorded neurons89,100,110,124-127.
 As such, bulb-projecting piriform cells appear to flexibly update their representations in conjunction with changes in stimulus-reward contingency.

-In contrast, other piriform output neurons that target, for example, the orbitofrontal cortex or other brain regions may be less affected by stimulus-reward associations, and primarily represent sensory features of stimuli.
+In contrast, other piriform output neurons that target, for example, the orbitofrontal cortex or other brain regions may be less affected by stimulus-reward associations and primarily represent sensory features of stimuli.